transbioZI/dsMTLClient/README.md

 ### Test dsMTL using opal demo server

+The testing files were [here](https://github.com/transbioZI/dsMTLClient/tree/main/tests/opal-demo).
+Please download the file for each algorithm and run line by line.

 ### Test dsMTL using own servers
 1. Install two DataSHIELD servers and dsMTL server-side package.
 Please find the tutorial in the server-side repositary [dsMTLBase](https://github.com/transbioZI/dsMTLBase).
 2. Upload and import [simulation datasets](https://github.com/transbioZI/dsMTLClient/tree/main/inst/simuData/opal-demo) in your servers.
 Please find the tutorial in the server-side repositary [dsMTLBase](https://github.com/transbioZI/dsMTLBase).